Spacetime duality between localization transitions and measurement-induced transitions: Space-time rotation Entanglement transition in a quasiperiodic circuit

 A heuristic argument relates the physics of localization in the unitary circuit to the physics of quantum Zeno effect \cite{misra1977zeno} in the rotated non-unitary circuit, and also suggests that the aforementioned entanglement transition is likely to occur at $\lambda_c = \pi -h\approx 0.64$, in line with our numerical observations.
 For the unrotated circuit $U_F$, the condition $\lambda>\lambda_c$ implies that some $h_r$ in the term $e^{ i h_rZ_r}$ is arbitrary close to $\pi$.
 Mapping the spin chain to Majorana fermions using the Jordan-Wigner transition, the corresponding location $r$ then has a broken bond between two neighboring sites of the Majorana fermions, thereby impeding their propagation.
 In contrast, from the point of view of the rotated circuit $V$, the space-time rotation of the term $e^{ih_r Z_r}$ at $h_r= \pi$ corresponds to the two-spin gate $e^{i\tilde{J} X_jX_{j+1} }$ with $\tilde{J}= - \pi/4 + \frac{i}{2} \log\tan(\pi)$, which therefore acts as a projector $\frac{1}{2}(1+X_jX_{j+1})$.
 Crucially, such a two-site projection occurs uniformly in space (due to the space translational symmetry of the rotated circuit), leading to the absence of volume-law entanglement for time-evolved states.

 Perhaps the most surprising aspect of our result is the presence of a volume-law phase since the previous works on non-unitary free-fermion circuits found phases only with sub-extensive entanglement \cite{Chen_2020, tang2021quantum, jian2020criticality, jian2021yanglee}.
 For hybrid circuits consisting of unitary evolution interspersed with projective measurements, it was found in Ref.\cite{Cao_Tilloy_2019} that volume-law entanglement in a free-fermion chain is destroyed by the presence of arbitrarily weak measurement.
 Ref.\cite{Fidkowski_2021} argued for similar results.
-However, these results do not contradict ours since in the volume-law phase, our non-unitary circuit only contains soft projections (see Eq.\ref{eq:1d_rotated_circuit}), instead of projective measurements.
+However, these results do not contradict ours since in the volume-law phase, our non-unitary circuit does not specifically correspond to unitary evolution interspersed with projective measurements but instead corresponds to more general evolution with a non-Hermitian Hamiltonian (see Eq.\ref{eq:1d_rotated_circuit}).